 The Romance languages all display periphrastic perfects that can be traced to Latin [habere “have” + noun + perfect participle].
 A new survey of the Latin corpus reveals that this string had three distinct structures and values.
 I argue that the likeliest source of the perfects is a periphrasis denoting the achievement of a result or a persisting resultant state.
 This implies that the relationship between possessive and auxiliary habere is more complex than previously supposed.
 Finally, I examine the range of values that this periphrasis takes across the Romance languages.
 I maintain that the growth of the perfect at the expense of the preterite followed an orderly pattern, with requirements on the temporal denotation of the perfect successively relaxed.

-This list is based on CrossRef data as of 23 august 2021.
+This list is based on CrossRef data as of 24 november 2023.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.
-Any errors therein should be reported to them.